2025–26 West Ham United F.C. Women season

 The 2025–26 West Ham United F.C.
-Women season is the club's 35th season in existence and their eighth in the Women's Super League, the highest level of the football pyramid.
+Women season was the club's 35th season in existence and their eighth in the Women's Super League, the highest level of the football pyramid.
 Along with competing in the WSL, the club will also contest two domestic cup competitions: the FA Cup and the League Cup.

-Squad
+Summary

+On 18 December 2025, the club announced that Rehanne Skinner had been sacked.
+Rita Guarino was appointed as the club's new head coach on 22 December.

+On 6 January 2026, Selin Cemal signed her first professional contract with the club.

+On 14 January 2026, Rebekah Dowsett signed her first professional contract with the club.

+On 21 May 2026, the club announced their squad for the 2026 World Sevens Football taking place in May.